ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

 * If the topic implies some actions (if it does not, just mark this as complete), the Committee person:

-  * Assigns the topic to a person responsible for performing the actions.
+  * Assigns the topic to the person who is responsible for performing the actions.

   * Add the ``being-implemented`` tag to the topic.